 Who to contact?

-Visa applications can be submitted by mail or in person to the embassy or consulate of your choice.
-There are 3 visa processing locations in the United States, each of which is listed below.
-For general instructions we recommend reviewing the Ghanaian Consulate of New York's website as they give the clearest instructions.
+Visa applications can be submitted by mail or in person to any Ghanaian embassy or consulate.
+However, we direct all participants to obtain their visa via mail from the Houston Honorary Consulate of Ghana as their application and website is the most straightforward and their processing time is shorter than the others.
 All information on this page is correct to the best of our knowledge, however, we are not responsible for any discrepancies or policy changes.
 For this reason, students are required to be in direct contact with their respective embassy or consulate for all visa related matters.

 Honorary Consulate of Ghana